Reference

 - The expression must evaluate to a

-readBatch()orwriteBatch()builder.g,readBatch,writeBatch,defineParams, andparamare auto-imported and already in scope — you write only the expression, no imports. - The CLI evaluates it locally with Node using the published
+readBatch()orwriteBatch()builder.g,readBatch,writeBatch,defineParams, andparamare auto-imported and already in scope — you write only the expression, no imports. - The CLI evaluates it locally with Node using the forthcoming v3

-@helix-db/helix-dbSDK, calls.toDynamicJson(), and posts the resulting dynamic-query JSON to/v1/query.
+@helix-db/helix-dbSDK, calls.toQueryJson(), and posts the resulting operation-tree request to/v2/query.
 The builders are pure (no I/O), so no instance needs to be running to build the request — only to run it.
 There is no separate compile step. request_typeis inferred automatically from whether you usedreadBatch()orwriteBatch().

 - Node.js 20+ on